Camille Dareste

+Life and work

-He obtained his doctorate in medicine in 1847 and his doctorate in science in 1851.
-He worked at the University of Lille, where he was chair to the faculty of natural history from 1864 to 1872.
+Dareste was born in Paris in a family of Italian origins, and was the brother of Antoine and Rodolphe Dareste de la Chavanne.
+He became a student of Etienne Saint Hilaire and obtained his doctorate in medicine in 1847 and his doctorate in science in 1851.
+He worked at the University of Lille, where he was chair, successor to Henri de Lacaze-Duthiers, at the faculty of natural history from 1864 to 1872.
 In 1872 he was appointed professor of ichthyology and herpetology at the Museum d'Histoire Naturelle in Paris.
 He was named director of the laboratory of teratology, and from 1875, associated with the École des Hautes-études.
 He was awarded the grand prize in physiology by the Académie des sciences for the treatise Recherches sur la production artificielle de monstruosités (1877).
+He examined spina bifida in human embryos and noted that they were caused by a failed neural tube closure in embryonic development.
+He discovered that the more serious abnormalities were induced by disruptions at an earlier developmental stages.
+Based on his experiments he proposed five principles of teratology in the 1891 edition of his book.

-He was a founder of teratogeny, it being defined as the experimental study of conditions for the artificial production of monstrosities.
-Beginning in 1855, he purposely produced monstrous chick embryos by using "indirect methods" that exposed the egg to teratogenic factors — such as, implementing lowered incubation temperatures for several hours.
+Following the work of Etienne and Geoffroy Saint-Hilaire, he became a founder of teratogeny, it being defined as the experimental study of conditions for the artificial production of monstrosities.
+Beginning in 1855, he purposely produced monstrous chick embryos by using "indirect methods" that exposed the egg to teratogenic factors — such as, implementing lowered or increased incubation temperatures for several hours.
+He had Charles d'Almeida construct a thermo-electric thermometer for his experimental use.
+Dareste quoted Francis Bacon and stated that "He who will know the paths of nature will observe more easily their deviations; on the other hand, he who will know the deviations will describe more precisely the paths."